cisco-open/ResponsibleAI/docs/RaiModule/RAI in Responsible AI.rst

 - Performance metrics are a part of every machine learning pipeline.
 They tell you if you’re making progress, and put a number on it.
 All machine learning models, whether it’s linear regression, or a SOTA technique like BERT, need a metric to judge performance.

-- In order to implement performance metrics, we used some of the features of the Torch library.
+- The Torch library is used in our implementation of performance metrics in order to take advantage of some of its features.

 **Performance Metrics**